- Migrate WordPress

-After the plugin is activated, a Duplicator menu item will be added within your WordPress admin.
-Click on the Duplicator menu, and then click on the create button to create a new package.
+After the plugin is activated a Duplicator menu item will be visible within your WordPress admin.
+Click on the Duplicator menu and then click on the create button to create a new package.

 This will start the Website Duplicator Wizard and immediately run some tests to verify whether everything is in order.
 Review the System Scan result and everything is okay click the Build button at the bottom.

 Duplicator will now start creating a package of your WordPress installation which may take a few minutes depending on the site of your site.